 It is however a little confusing having two brothers called Robert in the same family.
 Although Carrick was christened John, he took the name Robert to avoid any comparison with the unpopular King John Balliol.

-There is no record in the Exchequer Rolls (which are not complete) of any government payments for the construction of Doune Castle so It seems likely that Albany, rather than the crown, paid for the work.
-Certainly, there was some agreement from chronicler Walter Bower who described Albany as a, “big spender.”
+There is no record in the Exchequer Rolls (which are not complete) of any government payments for the construction of the castle so It seems likely that Albany, rather than the crown, paid for the work.
+Certainly, there was some agreement from chronicler Walter Bower who described Albany as a “big spender.”

 Albany often held ‘court’ at Doune which meant there would have been a number of influential men at the castle.
 While records tell us that this is the case, it’s a scenario that leaves historians with a conundrum.

 Historian Richard Oram agreed that Albany would not have been happy with the layout that still survives today.
 He said, “Such gatherings could not have been accommodated comfortably and with the dignity expected of men of their status in the limited space which the visible remains represent.”

 To reinforce his arguments Oram points to 10 February 1407 when Albany received the Chancellor of Scotland, Gilbert Greenlaw the Bishop of Aberdeen, Sir William Airth, Sir William Graham and others.
 All would have arrived with their entourage.

 The answer to this obvious lack of space may lie with the castle’s south and west ranges.
 Although there is some documentation that mentions the ranges, there is no physical evidence and consequently, some question their existence.